Here we build a skeleton for the character and bind the skeleton to the geometry in Maya. This is also known as rigging a character.

 This tutorial shows you how to reflect component transformations to the opposite side of a symmetrical model in Maya.
 This sounds complicated, but it really just allows you to mirror your transformations from one side to another.

-Can't quite figure out how to trim a NURBS surface when working in Maya 2011?
-Don't fret: This clip will show you how it's done.
+In this tutorial, we learn how to work with the mia_material shader tool in Maya 2011.
 Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the Maya 2011 workflow, you're sure to be well served by this video tutorial.
-For specifics, watch this free video guide.
+For more information, including detailed, step-by-step instructions, watch this video guide.

 So we got half a Maya model...now what?
 We mirror it over and merge the vertices, all with one command, to get us a solid object.
 We use the dolphin from our organic polygon modeling series, but the technique can be applied to any polygon model.
 Watch and learn how to mirror geometry the new school way in Maya (with the mirror geometry tool!)
 NOTE: there are often problems with this method of mirroring, but don't worry, they're covered.